mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

     "connection".
 Data is decapsulate at the proxy and amended by a IP header before forwarding to the target.
 Packet boundaries need to be preserved or signalled between the client and proxy.

+  * IP flow: A flow of IP packets between two hosts as identified by their IP addresses, and where all the packets share some properties.
+These properties include protocol / next header field, flow label (IPv6 only), and DSCP per direction.

 ~~~
 Address = IP address